mamonu/pySpark-bits-and-bobs/00-_Pyspark_vs_ScalaSpark.md

 ## DataFrame API and Spark ML (JVM execution with Python code limited to the driver)

 These are probably the best choice for standard data processing tasks.

 Since Python code is mostly limited to high-level logical operations on the driver, there should be no performance difference between Python and Scala.

 A single exception is usage of row-wise Python UDFs which are significantly less efficient than their Scala equivalents.
 While there is some chance for improvements (there has been substantial development in Spark 2.0.0), the biggest limitation is full roundtrip between internal representation (JVM) and Python interpreter.
 If possible, you should favor a composition of built-in expressions (example.
 Python UDF behavior has been improved in Spark 2.0.0, but it is still suboptimal compared to native execution.

-This may improved in the future with introduction of the vectorized UDFs (SPARK-21190).
+This may improved in the future with introduction of the vectorized UDFs (SPARK-21190).   *See Pandas_UDF*

 Also be sure to avoid unnecessary passing data between DataFrames and RDDs.
 This requires expensive serialization and deserialization, not to mention data transfer to and from Python interpreter.

 It is worth noting that Py4J calls have pretty high latency.
-This includes simple calls like:

-from pyspark.sql.functions import col

-col("foo")
 Usually, it shouldn't matter (overhead is constant and doesn't depend on the amount of data) but in the case of soft real-time applications, you may consider caching/reusing Java wrappers.

 ## GraphX and Spark DataSets